Fact-checking MRAs: Bogus statistics and factoids

 There are various claims made by men’s rights advocates (MRAs) that have no basis in truth.
 They are ‘factoids’, items of unreliable or false information that are reported and repeated so often that they become accepted as fact.
 On this page, we fact-check some of the inaccurate claims routinely made by MRAs.
 Additions and revisions are welcome.

 This page covers the issues listed below.
-See other sections of XY for assessment of men's rights advocates' claims about the impact of feminist identities and beliefs among women, false accusations (2022 writeup here, 2013 writeup here), fathers and fatherlessness, domestic violence, men's health, war, so-called “Feminist Quotes by Leading Feminists”, and so on.
+See other sections of XY for assessment of men's rights advocates' claims about the impact of feminist identities and beliefs among women, false accusations (2022 writeup here, 2013 writeup here), fathers and fatherlessness, domestic violence, men's health, war and militarism, so-called “Feminist Quotes by Leading Feminists”, and so on.

 Also see: